Do-It-Yourself Home Energy Audits, Part 2: Checking Insulation

 Attic hatches should be at least as heavily insulated as the attic itself and should also be sealed with weather stripping so it closes tightly.

-Gaps around openings for pipes, ductwork and chimneys should be sealed tightly with an expanding foam caulk or other permanent sealant.
+Gaps around openings for pipes, ductwork, and chimneys should be sealed tightly with an expanding foam caulk or another permanent sealant.

 Your entire attic floor needs to be covered with at least the current recommended amount of insulation, which is based on your home’s material construction and the part of the country in which you live.
 For more information, check with a professional insulation contractor.